llvm/llvm-project/mlir/docs/Rationale/SideEffectsAndSpeculation.md

 1. Does it read from or write to the heap or stack?
 It should probably implement `MemoryEffectsOpInterface`.
 1. Are these side effects ordered?
-The op should probably set the stage of side effects to make analysis more accurate.
+The op should probably set the stage of side effects to make analyses more accurate.
-1. Do these side effects act on every single value of resource?
+1. Do these side effects act on every single value of a resource?
 It probably should set the FullEffect on effect.
 1. Does it have side effects that must be preserved, like a volatile store or a syscall?
 It should probably implement `MemoryEffectsOpInterface` and model